vlc/table_builder_io/README.md

 ## Acknowledgements
-- My colleague @edavisau for articulating that the skipfooter/ skipheader way of reading Table Builder data sucks.
-And for pointing out that in R, people already have nice things for reading Table Builder data.
+- My colleague @edavisau for articulating that the skipfooter/ skipheader way of reading Table Builder data is error prone, less than optimal and for pointing out that in R, people already have nice things for reading Table Builder data.
 - Prior Art (have not investigated the implementation of either):
   - https://github.com/asiripanich/abs